ibphantom/ibphantom/Example-Contribution.md

 <p align="center">
   ---
-description: Welcome to the Wizarr Documentation
+Welcome to the Wizarr Documentation
 ---

 # Introduction